elated-sawyer/WALL-E/README.md

 This stage uses the learned symbolic knowledge from Stage 1 to perform MPC-based decision making.

 **Note:** Stage 2 should be run after Stage 1 completes, as it relies on the symbolic knowledge learned in Stage 1.

+## Mars

+The backbone API model (GPT-4-32k) utilized in the Mars experiments has been discontinued.
+We are currently working on optimizing WALL-E's performance with the recommended replacement API model.
+The updated code will be released soon.